-All other fields shall be identical to the contents of the RSNE advertised by the target AP in Beacon and Probe Response frames.
+All other fields shall be identical to the contents of the RSNE advertised by the target AP or the AP affiliated with the target AP MLD in Beacon and Probe Response frames.

 The MDE shall contain the MDID and FT Capability and Policy fields.
 This element shall be identical to the MDE contained in the second message of this sequence.